India–Pakistan war of 1947–1948: Pakistan's preparations, Maharaja's manoeuvring

 The Maharaja was increasingly driven to the wall with the rebellion in the western districts and the Pakistani blockade.
-He managed to persuade Justice Mahajan to accept the post of Prime Minister (but not to arrive for another month, for procedural reasons).
+He managed to persuade Justice Mahajan to accept the post of prime minister (but not to arrive for another month, for procedural reasons).
 He sent word to the Indian leaders through Mahajan that he was willing to accede to India but needed more time to implement political reforms.
 However, it was India's position that it would not accept accession from the Maharaja unless it had the people's support.
-The Indian Prime Minister Jawaharlal Nehru demanded that Sheikh Abdullah should be released from prison and involved in the state's government.
+Indian Prime Minister Jawaharlal Nehru demanded that Sheikh Abdullah should be released from prison and involved in the state's government.
 Accession could only be contemplated afterwards.
 Following further negotiations, Sheikh Abdullah was released on 29 September.